pytorch/pytorch/docs/source/export.programming_model.rst

 Input types
 -----------

-Inputs will either be treated as static or dynamic, based on their type (as explained above).
+Inputs will be treated as either static or dynamic, based on their type (as explained above).

-- A static input will get hard-coded into the graph, and passing a different value at runtime than you gave at export time will result in an error.
+- A static input will get hard-coded into the graph, and passing a different value at run time will result in an error.
 Recall that these are mostly values of primitive types.

 - A dynamic input behaves like a "normal" function input.
 Recall that these are mostly values of Tensor types.

-These are the types you are allowed by default to use as inputs to your
+By default, the types of inputs you can use for your program are:
-program:

 - Tensor

 - Python primitives (`int`, `float`, `bool`, `str`, `None`)

 - Python standard containers (`list`, `tuple`, `dict`, `namedtuple`)

 Custom Input Types